moanaXds/moai-glowbot/README.md

 ---

-## 📖 How We Used Authentic Skincare Sources
+## 📖 How We Used Authentic Skincare Sources:

 To make MOAI a *credible and safe skincare assistant, only **reliable, peer-reviewed, or medically backed sources* were used when training the chatbot inside Botpress.